-Spending on contactless cards more than trebled over the last year to reach a record £2.32 billion in 2014, according to official figures from the UK Cards Association.
+Spending on contactless cards in 2016 rose to £25 billion, according to official figures from the UK Cards Association.

 How does it work?